libavg/libavg/sphinxdoc/misc.rst

                 One of the categories listed above or custom category.
 Defaults to :py:const:`APP`.

-            :param level:
+            :param severity
-                Onf of the levels listed above.
+                Onf of the severities listed above.
 Defaults to :py:const:`INFO`.

             :param message: The log message string.

         .. py:method:: critical(msg, category)

-            Shortcut to :py:meth:`log`, using the level indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name

         .. py:method:: error(msg, category)

-            Shortcut to :py:meth:`log`, using the level indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name

         .. py:method:: warning(msg, category)

-            Shortcut to :py:meth:`log`, using the level indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name

         .. py:method:: info(msg, category)

-            Shortcut to :py:meth:`log`, using the level indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name

         .. py:method:: debug(msg, category)

-            Shortcut to :py:meth:`log`, using the level indicated by its name
+            Shortcut to :py:meth:`log`, using the severity indicated by its name

-        .. py:method:: addLogger(logger)
+        .. py:method:: addSink(logger)

             Add a python logger object to libavg's logging handlers.
-            The python logger gets the category as an "extra" kwargs, useful for formatting the output.
+            The python logger gets the key `category` as an "extra" kwargs, useful for formatting the output.

+        .. py:method:: removeSink(logger)

+            Removes a previously added logger.
+It will not receive any messages dispatched by the logger annymore.
+It's save to call the function even if the logger is not present.

     .. autoclass:: Point2D([x,y=(0,0)])